GLOBAL MARKETS-Shares churn, close down; yields fall after U.S. inflation data | Headlines

 GLOBAL MARKETS-Shares churn, close down; yields fall after U.S. inflation data

 Wall Street stocks closed sharply lower and Treasury yields fell in Wednesday's volatile session as oil prices rallied and investors worried about the potential for an economic slowdown.
-U.S. equity had indexes churned higher and lower during the session as investors picked through U.S. inflation data for clues about the Federal Reserve's rate hiking path.
+U.S. equity indexes had traded higher and lower during the volatile session as investors picked through U.S. inflation data for clues about the Federal Reserve's rate hiking path.

 U.S. data showed higher-than-expected core inflation, excluding items such as oil prices.
 Some investors appeared encouraged by the annual consumer price growth change to 8.3% in April from 8.5% in March even though it was above the 8.1% analyst estimate.
 While some investors were encouraged by the year-over-year improvement, others noted inflation was still red hot and that this was highlighted by oil futures rally.